OdedMous/Medical-Text-Classification/README.md

 ## TODO

+- Add another layer of finetuning FF (if the SNN doesnt learn we should try yo increase its power.
+More parametrs = more power)

 - -instead of using the description (less accurate than the transcription)  or using the full transcription (too heavy), sample from the transcription a text of 512 characters (kind of augmentation).

 - reduce the number of categories to 2